Home Health How to Request Medical Records

 What to Do If Your Request Is Denied

-If a provider denies a medical records request, review your request and make sure you gave the provider all the information required and that all authorizations have signatures.
-Sometimes merely calling the provider’s medical records department resolves any issues.
+If a provider denies a medical records request, review your request and ensure you gave the provider all the required information and that all authorizations have signatures.
+Sometimes, merely calling the provider’s medical records department resolves any issues.

 Essential information to include: